1929 Auckland Rugby League season: Rule changes

 A rule change brought in for the beginning of the season was to make each half 40 minutes in length rather than 45 minutes.
 Another rule change occurred prior to round 5 with alterations to the play-the-ball rule.
 The idea was the prevent players from playing the ball to the side.
 Players had been allowed to turn their body and pass the ball from the foot to their own team.
 “On occasions the ball travelled but a few feet, which invariably resulted in players of both teams fighting for possessions on the ground.
 It must be said that too much of the game is wasted with players lying on the ball.
 Now it is necessary to play the ball, forwards or backwards, past the opposing player.
 Should it be kicked to the side, all players must stand outside the five yards limit before the ball can be handled by them”.

 Player losses

 An ongoing issue for club league in Auckland, and indeed New Zealand were the continuing losses of top players to English clubs.
 Over three seasons nine players left to join professional English sides.
 Wigan signed Lou Brown, Ben Davidson and Len Mason, while Wilson Hall played for Leeds, and Roy Hardgrave, Trevor Hall, and Lou Hutt all joined St. Helens.
-T. Hanlon of the Richmond club signed for Broughton Rangers club late in the season.
+Trevor Hanlon of the Richmond club signed for Broughton Rangers club late in the season.